slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ie. Your a car salesperson.
 You are responsible for selling cars (so is every other car salesperson).
 You sold more cars than anyone else in the dealership for six months out of the last year.
 Which person would you hire.

-Most reviewers are only going to understand two skill levels:
-You’re still learning the skill
-You feel confident in the skill
+Most reviewers are only going to understand two skill levels: still learning the skill / confident in the skill

 <!--